Cosmian/mse-cli/documentation/docs/home/getting_started.md

 The generated file `sgx_operator/evidence.json` contains cryptographic proofs related to the enclave.
 It can be shared with other participants.

-This evidence file is helpful for the code provider to [verify](#check-the-trustworthiness-of-the-application) the running app.
+This evidence file is helpful for the code provider to [ verify](#check-the-trustworthiness-of-the-application) the running app.

 The application is now started in an intermediate state waiting for any secret: we call that the configuration server.

 ## Collect the evidences to verify the application

-!!! info User
+!!! info "User"

     This command is designed to be used by the **SGX operator**